primiano/perfetto-docs/docs/analysis/trace-processor.md

 ## Introduction

-Traces files are optimized for fast, low overhead writing.
-This means, events are written in a format from which it is difficult to query for useful information.
+Events in a trace are optimized for fast, low-overhead writing.
+This means they are written in a format from which it is difficult to query for meaningful information.
 This is compounded by the number of legacy formats which are still in use and need to be supported in trace analysis tools.

 The trace processor abstracts this complexity by parsing traces, extracting the data inside and exposing it in a set of database tables which can be queried with SQL.